CarlosMChica/CarlosMChica.github.io/_posts/2016-04-18-approaching-tdd-outside-android.md

 To assert our views in Android (check the then phase) we are going to use Espresso, which provides a simple way to test the state of the UI.

 That is it for now.
 We have reviewed the basic concepts about TDD and, more specifically, the outside-in approach.
-In the next post we will start creating our first acceptance test and we will dive into the inner TDD loop until we get our feature working.
+In the <a href="/approaching-tdd-outside-android-ii/">next post</a> we will start creating our first acceptance test and we will dive into the inner TDD loop until we get our feature working.
 Stay tuned!

 ## References and further reading
 <ul>